WidkidoneR2/dotfiles/docs/TOOLING.md

 **Yellow Light (Minor attention needed):**
 - ⚠️ 1-2 warnings in dot-doctor
-- ⚠️ Uncommitted changes in dotfiles
+- ⚠️ Uncommitted changes in 0-core
 - ⚠️ Services not running (but not critical)

 **Red Light (Action required):**